-Communicates with minor officials (list leadership, effectiveness) Deals with differences within the panel Implements decisions ening, -Effectively implements de cisionsAppropriately implements decisions. - Has difficulty dealing appropriately with differences within the panel. - Has difficulty implementing decisions.
-Comments from Assessor (if neces sary or desired, but not required since the above form is very detaile d) Comments from Assessed Judge Successful Assessment: Bado so at the next course. sed on this assessment, this judge i s ready to upgrade their level and sho uld be eligible to essor and the assessed judge agree the recurrent level and concentrate on imp ready to upgrade their level an above. d should remain at their current lever riewed by the Provincial Assessmen essor has determined that the assessed and concentrate on improving on the coordinator and the WJC, a final res e areas identified Date: Assessor's Signature Assessed Ju dge's Signature -
+leaders Deals w unicates with minor officials (listening, ship, effectiveness) with differences within the panel lents decisions -Effectively implements decisions. -Appropriately implements decisions.
+Has difficulty dealing appropriately with differences within the panel.
+Has difficulty implementing decisions.
+Comm nents from Assessor (if necessary or desired, but not required since the e above form is very detailed) Comm nents from Assessed Judge one nom / lococou duago Result ł Successful Assessment: Based on do so at the next course. this assessment, this judge is ready to o upgrade their level and shoul d be eligible to Unsuccessful Assessment: Based of judge is not ready to upgrade their lev areas identified above.
+Unsuccessful Assessment: Based of ready to upgrade their level and shoul above.
+This assessment will be reviewed communicated to the Assessed Judge ld remain at their current level and colby the Provincial Assessment Coordin ncentrate on improving on the areas identified Date: Assess sor's Signature Assessed Judge's Sig gnature